 It’s not surprising many of us are suffering a post-Christmas financial hangover.
 According to The Bank of England the average costs for gifts, entertaining and transport, means a typical household spends over £500 extra in December.

 However, it’s not only the beginning of the year when people experience financial stress.
 In fact, money worries are thought to cost the UK economy £121 billion a year in lost productivity.
-Those with debt problems are twice as likely to develop depression, so it makes sense for businesses to have strategies to support employee wellbeing all year round.
+Those with debt problems are twice as likely to develop depression, so it makes sense for businesses to have strategies to support and strengthen employee emotional resilience all year round.

 Look at the bigger picture

 A report by Barclays suggests it’s savings, not income, which determines a person’s financial wellbeing.
-By helping employees put some of their earnings aside on a regular basis, employers can assist in reducing worries which can affect employee health and workplace performance.
+By helping employees put some of their earnings aside on a regular basis, employers can assist in reducing worries which can affect employee health, emotional resilience and workplace performance.

 Many third-party providers offer corporate education or financial literacy programs, so why not see if they can assist in offering free workshops or seminars led by financial experts to your business?